 What to Expect

 Between your surgical implant placement and delivering your fixed prosthesis, you can expect to wait a short period of time while the new bone develops and soft tissues heal.
 Dr. Steve can sometimes place restorations as quickly as two to three weeks after your surgery.

 Are you struggling with changes in your smile caused by missing teeth?
 If you’re tired of wearing a removable partial or don’t want to grind down your teeth to be fitted with a traditional bridge, dental implants offer a far superior alternative.
 They’ll look and feel better than any other type of prosthesis in modern dentistry!

 Ask us about our convenient financing plans and find out if dental implants are right for you.
-Call Dr. Steve today to find out why so many have entrusted our Fort Wayne dentist with their smiles for more than 30 years!
+Call Dr. Steve today to find out why so many have entrusted us with their smiles for more than 30 years!

 If you’re looking for a full smile makeover, visit our Full Mouth Reconstruction page.